Antiz96/arch-update/README.md

 ![icon-update-available](https://github.com/Antiz96/arch-update/assets/53110319/c1526ce7-5f94-41b8-a8fa-3587b9d00a9d)
 ![notification](https://github.com/Antiz96/arch-update/assets/53110319/631b8e67-487a-441a-84b4-6cce95223729)

-When the icon is clicked, it launches the relevant series of functions to perform a complete and proper update starting by refreshing the list of packages available for updates, print it inside a terminal window and asks for the user's confirmation to proceed with the installation (it can also be launched by running the `arch-update` command, requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages update support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages update support):
+When the icon is clicked, it launches the relevant series of functions to perform a complete and proper update starting by refreshing the list of packages available for updates, display it inside a terminal window and asks for the user's confirmation to proceed with the installation (it can also be launched by running the `arch-update` command, requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages update support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages update support):

 *The colored output can be disabled with the `NoColor` option in the `arch-update.conf` configuration file.*
 *The versions changes in the packages listing can be hidden with the `NoVersion` option in the `arch-update.conf` configuration file.*